 Identity theft can facilitate employment fraud if the thief uses the victim's personally identifiable information to obtain a job.
-With the current downturn in the economy and with unemployment on the rise, 64 policymakers may wish to monitor trends in employment fraud.
-In fact, the Identity Theft Resource Center predicts that for 2009, there may be an increase in the fraudulent use of SSNs-by people who either do not have a SSN or for some reason cannot use their own-to obtain work.
-65 This could aversely affect the victim's credit, ability to file his or her taxes, and ability to obtain future employment, among other things.
+With the currently elevated level of unemployment, 72 policymakers may wish to monitor trends in employment fraud.
+This form of fraud could aversely affect a victim's credit, ability to file his or her taxes, and ability to obtain future employment, among other things.
 Not only can identity theft lead to employment fraud, but employment fraud may be a means to steal someone's identity.
 Identity thieves may use scams that falsely advertise employment as a means to phish for personally identifiable information.
 The thief can then use this information to commit other crimes while the job-seeking individual remains unemployed and victimized.